dekoza/mtgpl/rules/M14_Rulebook.rst

 Tapping
 ~~~~~~~
 To tap a card is to turn it sideways.
 You do this when you use a land to make mana,
-when you attack with a creature, or when you activate an ability that has the oT
+when you attack with a creature, or when you activate an ability that has the {T}
-symbol as part of its cost (oT means "tap this permanent").
+symbol as part of its cost ({T} means "tap this permanent").

 When a permanent is tapped, that usually means it's been used for the turn.
 You
-can't tap it again until it's been untapped (straightened out).
+can't tap it again until it's been *untapped* (straightened out).

 At the beginning of each of your turns, you untap your tapped cards so you can
 use them again.